-Moving can often be an adventure.
+Moving can be a major ordeal.
 While some people might be excited to change their residence, many find packing and unpacking disruptive and exhausting.
 You can see these mixed emotions in the lives of our college students each fall and spring as they move in and out of campus housing lugging boxes, clothes and suitcases.